TessMyers/widdle/README.md

 </details>
 &nbsp

-This recursive algorithm won't capture all possible Widdles, and if you want to search form more there's a manual search aspect.
-I don't think it would be too hard to expand this algorithm to do a far more efficient search, but I'm not going to do that anytime soon.
+This recursive algorithm won't capture all possible Widdles, and if you want to find more there's a manual search aspect.
+I don't think it would be too hard to expand this algorithm t o do a far more efficient search, but I'm not going to do that right now.

 # Usage